JuliaDynamics/LagrangianDescriptors.jl/README.md

 Implementation of the method of **Lagrangian Descriptors** to highlight singular features (e.g. stable or unstable invariant manifolds) of the dynamics of an evolutionary system (such as ordinary or partial differential equations, random equations, or stochastic differential equations).

-## Examples
+## Example

-Here are some examples on a periodically forced Duffing system.
+Here in an example on a periodically forced Duffing system.

 ```julia
 using OrdinaryDiffEq, Plots